Serving Chicagoland and Northwest Indiana

 What Is a Fire Sprinkler Inspection?

-Checking your fire sprinkler systems are often a vital part of staying up to code, and you don’t want to get caught off-guard by city inspectors who find out your system isn’t up to date.
+Checking your fire sprinkler systems is often a vital part of staying up to code, and you don’t want to get caught off-guard by city inspectors who find out your system isn’t up to date.

 No different from a regular inspection for your car or a cleaning for your teeth, a fire sprinkler inspection is a complete run-through of your sprinkler system to ensure everything is working correctly before a problem exists.